You are Here: Home > FAQ's

 TOP

-2. How early can one definitely tell that the child is mentally retarded ?
+2. How early can one definitely tell that the child is intellectually disabled ?

-Early Detection depends upon the severity and the nature of mental retardation
+Early Detection depends upon the severity and the nature of intellectual disability

 • Many genetic abnormalities can be identified before birth.
 Some of the methods of identifying include: amniocentesis, fetoscopy, chronic villus sampling, sonography, and blood screening tests.